 Data privacy services are concerned with the appropriate and legal use of personal and sensitive personal data throughout the data’s lifecycle.
 This includes how data is collected, processed, stored, maintained, protected and disposed of irrespective of the format and systems used.

-Bridewell offer comprehensive cyber security services for all sizes of organisations to assess and advise on how they manage, protect and process the personal data of both their customers and staff in line with the organisation’s legal and regulatory obligations.
+Bridewell offer comprehensive cyber security services for all sizes of organisations to assess and advise on how they manage, protect against data breaches and process the personal data of both their customers and staff in line with the organisation’s legal and regulatory obligations.

 An organisation that can clearly demonstrate to its customers that it proactively addresses the individual’s data privacy concerns can inspire customer confidence.
 The customer will trust in their organisation that personal data is handled and protected in accordance with the organisations legal and regulatory obligations.
 Knowing that customers can trust the organisation offers the potential of new services being adopted by the customer base further enhancing their brand reputation.

 In adopting the principle of data privacy by design organisations will:

 - Understand the types of personal data they have

 - Understand how they process and transfer the data (the data flows).

 - Understand how to protect the data.

 - Understand what legal and regulatory considerations there are.